pain-text-format/kkt-automated-subtitles/README.md

 ```

 ### Subtitle Profiles
 To customize a subtitle, we can use "subtitle profiles".
-Create a file called `subtitle_profiles.json` and add the following:
+Create a file called `subtitle_profiles.yaml` and add the following: (TODO)
 ```
-[
-    # red font color profile
-    # outlined text profile
-    # text with aura profile
-]
+- subtitle_profile_id: red_font_color
+  font_data:
+    color: red
+- subtitle_profile_id: outlined_text
+  font_data:
+    stroke_color: black
+    stroke_size: 2
+- subtitle_profile_id: text_with_aura
+  font_data:
+    color: white
+    stroke_color: black
+    stroke_size: 1
+  outline_data_1:
+    color: white
+    radius: 5
+    blur_strength: 2
 ```
 Then edit the `input-text.txt` like so:
 ```
 # input_text_directory/input-text.txt
 image_id: 1.png
 subtitle_profile_id: red_font_color
-This is some text in the first image.
+content: This is some text in the first image.

 image_id: 2.png
 subtitle_profile_id: outlined_text
-This is some text in the second image.
+content: This is some text in the second image.

 image_id: 3.png
 subtitle_profile_id: text_with_aura
-This is some text in the third image.
+content: This is some text in the third image.
 ```

 Run the following script, loading the subtitle profiles file into the controller: